 The Problem With Left-wing Populism

-The problem with left-wing populism is that trying to make everyone equal is a slippery slope in a few directions.
+The problem with left-wing populism is that trying to make everyone equal and submitting authority to a “strong man” of the state to get this done is a slippery slope in a few directions.

 Like the right-wing version, if the left-wing populists stay in their sphere and don’t act authoritatively, it is tolerable.

 However, when the left-wing populists start using a big stick like the guillotine happy Jacobins, Stalin’s Militant Communists, or the puritanical Prohibitionists, then this too becomes just as tyrannical and despotic as the most extreme form of fascism.